Singularities and full convergence of the M\"obius-invariant Willmore flow in the $3$-sphere: Proofs of Theorems and

-\underline{{\bf Proof of Theorem \ref{singular.time.MIWF.Hopf.tori}}}: \begin{itemize} \item[1)] By means of Proposition \ref{correspond.flows} and on account of the uniqueness of classical flow lines both of the MIWF in $\sphere^3$ and of the degenerate elastic energy flow \eqref{elastic.energy.flow} in $\sphere^2$ one can easily prove, e.g. as in the proof of the first part of Theorem 1 in \cite{Ruben.MIWF.II} treating the classical Willmore flow, that the unique classical flow line $\{F_t\}$ of the MIWF has to consist of smooth parametrizations of Hopf-tori in $\sphere^3$, whenever it starts moving in a smooth and simple parametrization $F_0$ of a Hopf-torus in $\sphere^3$, and that - via projection by means of the Hopf-fibration - the flow line $\{F_t\}$ yields a smooth flow line $\{\gamma_t\}_{t\in [0,T_{\textnormal{max}}(F_0))}$ of the degenerate elastic energy flow \eqref{elastic.energy.flow}, starting to move in a smooth closed curve $\gamma_0:\sphere^1 \longrightarrow \sphere^2$, whose traces satisfy: $\textnormal{trace}(\gamma_t)=\pi(F_t(\Sigma))$ for every $t\in [0,T_{\textnormal{max}}(F_0))$.
-Now, in order to prove the first statement of Theorem \ref{singular.time.MIWF.Hopf.tori}, we consider the arbitrarily chosen sequence $t_j \nearrow T_{\textnormal{max}}(F_0)$ of the statement of the theorem, and we recall that by statement \eqref{weak.convergence.mu} there is at least a subsequence $\{F_{t_{j_l}}\}$ of $\{F_{t_{j}}\}$ and some corresponding integral, $2$-rectifiable varifold $\mu$ in $\rel^4$, such that
+\underline{{\bf Proof of Theorem \ref{singular.time.MIWF.Hopf.tori}}}: \begin{itemize} \item[1)] First of all, on account of Remark \ref{Simple.maps} (2) the fact that the considered flow line $\{F_t\}$ satisfies $\Will(F_t)\leq \Will(F_0) \leq 8 \pi$, for every $t\in [0,T_{\textnormal{max}}(F_0))$, implies that each immersion $F_t$ belonging to the flow line $\{F_t\}$ is a \emph{simple} parametrization of its image $F_t(\Sigma)$, in the sense of Definition \ref{Simple.map}.
+Moreover, by means of Proposition \ref{correspond.flows} and on account of the uniqueness of classical flow lines of both the MIWF in $\sphere^3$ and the degenerate elastic energy flow \eqref{elastic.energy.flow} in $\sphere^2$ one can easily show - as in the proof of the first part of Theorem 1 in \cite{Ruben.MIWF.II} treating the classical Willmore flow in $\sphere^3$ - that a flow line $\{F_t\}$ of the MIWF has to consist of smooth parametrizations of Hopf-tori in $\sphere^3$, whenever it starts moving in a smooth parametrization $F_0$ of a Hopf-torus in $\sphere^3$, and that such a flow line $\{F_t\}$ is projected by the Hopf-fibration onto a smooth flow line $\{\gamma_t\}_{t\in [0,T_{\textnormal{max}}(F_0))}$ of the degenerate elastic energy flow \eqref{elastic.energy.flow}, which satisfies $\textnormal{trace}(\gamma_t)=\pi(F_t(\Sigma))$ for every $t\in [0,T_{\textnormal{max}}(F_0))$ and exactly $T_{\textnormal{max}}(\gamma_0) =T_{\textnormal{max}}(F_0)$.
+Combining now this particular \emph{correspondence of flows lines} with identity \eqref{Will.Wil} and with the first part of Proposition \ref{L2.estimates.1} we conclude that already $\Will(F_t)<8 \pi$ must hold for every $t\in (0,T_{\textnormal{max}}(F_0))$, implying that the simple Hopf-torus-immersions $F_t$ have to be embeddings, at least for positive $t$.
+Now, in order to prove the first statement of Theorem \ref{singular.time.MIWF.Hopf.tori} we consider the sequence $t_j \nearrow T_{\textnormal{max}}(F_0)$ appearing in the statement of the theorem, and we recall \eqref{weak.convergence.mu}, i.e. that there is some suitable subsequence $\{F_{t_{j_l}}\}$ of $\{F_{t_{j}}\}$ and some integral, $2$-rectifiable varifold $\mu$ in $\rel^4$ such that